JuanPabloDiaz/doc/_posts/platzi/2023-11-15-ecommerce-react-vite-tailwind.md

 ## 34. Create Private Routes and Public Routes

+> Note: I implemented the private & public router in another project called [JP·Shop](https://jpshop.jpdiaz.dev/).
+Shopi does not have a working sign in, sign out, my account features.

 Private and Public Routes refer to the accessibility of certain routes (or pages) based on the user's authentication status.

 **Private Routes**: These are routes that are only accessible to authenticated users.
 If a user is not authenticated and tries to access a private route, they are typically redirected to a login page.